DanielKrawisz/Entropy/entropy.md

 A configuration that is similar to fewer other states is considered to be low entropy and one that is similar to many others is high entropy.
 Evolution from low to high entropy is likely, whereas high to low is unlikely, though not impossible.
 That is all that entropy is and all that it implies.

+## Entropy as Disorder

+Entropy is often characterized as an expression of the disorder of a system.
+I think that this analogy is difficult to make sense of and tends to provoke the imagination in unhelpful directions.
+Furthermore it provokes questions about the nature of order that are not needed to understand entropy.
+Entropy as irreversibility strikes the heart of the matter.

 ## The Second Law of Thermodynamics

 Entropy is strongly associated with the second law of thermodynamics, which states.

 2. **In a closed system, the entropy never decreases.**

 This law follows from the concept of entropy described above.
 If entropy never decreases then only a processes with constant entropy could be reversible.
-It would not need to be independently stated except that entropy was introduced by Clausius not as a quantity related to the number of states a system could attain, but as an unknown quantity given in terms of energy and temperature.
+It would not need to be independently stated except that entropy was introduced by Clausius not as a quantity related to the number of states a system could attain, but as an unknown quantity $S$ given in terms of energy $E$ and temperature $T$ that was used to explain the observed maximum efficiency of engines.

 $$ \Delta S = \frac{\Delta E}{T} $$

-This quantity and the fact that it could not go down was used to explain the observed maximum efficiency of engines.
+If entropy must always go up, then this expression explains why heat moves from hot places into cold.
+The $\Delta E$ is interpreted as negative when heat is leaving a system and positive when entering.
+If a quantity of heat energy moes from a hot system to a cold one, then the negative change in entropy in the hot system has a smaller absolute value than the positive change in entropy of the cold system, due to temperature being in the denominator.
+Thus, the total change in entropy is positive when heat energy moves from a hot system to a cold one and negative if it moves from cold to hot.

+## Entropy and Temperature

+The relation above can be rearranged into a definition of temperature.

+$$ \frac{1}{T} = \frac{d S}{d E} $$

+This is how modern physicists think about temperature.
+Thus, temperature was a fundamental quantity when entropy was first proposed, but now entropy is seen as fundamental.

+This relation makes sense in terms of the concept of entropy given above because if the number of states in one system $B$ is going up more as more energy is provided to it than another system $A$, then one would expect it to be more probable for energy to flow from $A$ to $B$.

 ## Maxwell's Demon

 Entropy can't go down because we can't stop rolling dice with the universe.
 Thus, more probable states are inevitable.
 In quantum physics, probability is conceived as a fundamental property of a physical state, whereas in classical physics it is not.
 However, a deterministic process that consists of many interacting parts may be indistinguishable from one that is probabilistic.
 Therefore entropy matters even when quantum mechanics does not.

 Yet when that is the case, where is the entropy?
 It appears to be something in our minds that exists because of our inability to comprehend the system in its true detail.
 How can entropy be so powerful if it is not even real?
-A thought experiment known as Maxwell's Demon has taught physicists that even beingns with an individual knowledge of all particles in an interacting system cannot escape the second law.
+A thought experiment known as Maxwell's Demon has taught physicists that even beingns without the need to look at a complex interacting system as a statistical ensable cannot reverse entropy.

-Maxwell's Demon was introduced by Maxwell in an offhand way to demonstrate the opposite, ie, that a creature with individual knowledge of all particles in a gas would be able to reduce the entropy of a system.
+Maxwell's Demon was introduced by Maxwell in an offhand way to demonstrate the opposite, ie, that entropy no longer exists without statistical physics.
+Maxwell proposed a system with two chambers filled with a gas and a small slit connecting them.
+An entity with the power to observe individual particles of gas would open or close the slit when a gas particle moved near it based on what it observed about the particle.
+The entity could allow cold particles to pass in one direction and hot particles in the other.
+In this way the demon could control the flow of heat to be entropically negative.

 ## Entropy and Time's Arrow

 Entropy is the fundamental concept in physics that is associated with a direction of time that distinguishes past from future.

-## Entropy as Disorder

-Entropy is often unhelpfully characterized as an expression of the disorder of a system.
-This analogy certainly raises more questions than it answers.

-While it is true that a disordered state has more entropy than an ordered state, entropy cannot be said to be a measure of disorder because disorder only exists relative to some kind of order.
-Imagine, for example, that there was no such thing as an unbroken tea cup.
-Would we then say that broken glass represented a state of disorder?
-We would not because there would be no other way that it could be.
-Such a state would still have entropy and its entropy would not be significantly altered by removing all states involving unbroken tea cups because the number of such states would be overwhelmed by the number of other possible configurations of glass.

-Thus, if we were to say that a system had a certain amount of entropy, this value could not be said to correspond to some amount of disorder in the system, whatever that means.
-Rather, the system would be less ordered than some other configuration of the system with less entropy.
-If you wanted to say that the system was disordered, you ought to show that an ordered state was actually possible.

-Entropy as an explanation for irreversibily makes a lot more sense than entropy as disorder.
-However, with an accurate understanding of entropy as disorder, we can say that a tendency towards disorder is the explanatiion for irreversibility in physics.

 ## Entropy as Negative Information